-Dr. Harjit Singh is Professor in the Johns Hopkins Medicine Department Radiology and Radiological Science, Division of Interventional Radiology and the Radiology Vice Chair for Clinical Affairs.
+Dr. Harjit Singh is Professor in the Johns Hopkins Medicine Department Radiology and Radiological Science (PAR), Division of Interventional Radiology and the Radiology Vice Chair for Clinical Affairs.
 He is a fellow of the Society of Interventional Radiology and previously the Inaugural Associate Dean for Diversity and Inclusion at Penn State College of Medicine and the Penn State Hershey Medical Center.

 His clinical expertise includes Women’s Health Interventions including Uterine Artery Embolization for fibroids (he was one of the few IR specialists performing this procedure in 1999), Pelvic Congestion Syndrome, Fallopian Tube Recanalization and early work in Ovarian Remnant Syndrome mapping and embolization.
 His longstanding practice in biliary endoscopy including percutaneous cholecystoscopy and choledochoscopy has been critical to patients with unreachable stones through traditional routes.